A cross-platform C++20 library providing extensible C++ type serialization on top of nfx-json

 option(NFX_SERIALIZATION_BUILD_DOCUMENTATION "Build Doxygen documentation" OFF)

-# --- Installation ---
+# --- Installation & packaging ---

 option(NFX_SERIALIZATION_INSTALL_PROJECT "Install project" OFF)